-Inspection The act of a State examining an MRTD presented to it by a traveler (the MRTD holder) and verifying its authenticity.
-Inspection System (IS) A technical system used by the border control officer of the receiving State (i) examining an MRTD presented by the traveler and verifying its authenticity and (ii) verifying the traveler as MRTD holder.
-Integrated Circuit (IC) Electronic component(s) designed to perform processing and/or memory functions.
-The MRTD's chip is a integrated circuit.
-Integrity Ability to confirm the MRTD and its data elements on the MRTD's chip have not been altered from that created by the issuing State or Organization Issuing Organization Organization authorized to issue an official travel document (e.g. the United Nations Organization, issuer of the Laissez-passer).
+Term Definition Issuing Organization Organization authorized to issue an official travel document (e.g. the 5 5 United Nations Organization, issuer of the Laissez-passer).
 Issuing State The Country issuing the MRTD.
-Logical Data Structure (LDS) The collection of groupings of Data Elements stored in the optional capacity expansion technology.
+Logical Data Structure The collection of groupings of Data Elements stored in the optional (LDS) capacity expansion technology.
 The capacity expansion technology used is the MRTD's chip.
 Logical MRTD Data of the MRTD holder stored according to the Logical Data Structure, as specified by ICAO on the contactless integrated circuit.
 It presents contactless readable data including (but not limited to) (1) personal data of the MRTD holder, (2) the digital Machine Readable Zone Data (digital MRZ data, EF.DG1), (3) the digitized portraits (EF.DG2), (4) the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both and (5) the other data according to LDS (EF.DG5 to EF.DG16).
-(6) EF.COM and EF.SOD Logical travel document Data stored according to the Logical Data Structure as specified by ICAO in the contactless integrated circuit including (but not limited to) (1) data contained in the machine-readable zone (mandatory), (2) digitized photographic image (mandatory) and (3) fingerprint image(s) and/or iris image(s) (optional).
-Machine Readable Travel Document (MRTD) Official document issued by a State or Organization which is used by the holder for international travel (e.g. passport, visa, official document of identity) and which contains mandatory visual (eye readable) data and a separate mandatory data summary, intended for global use, reflecting essential data elements capable of being machine read.
-Machine Readable Visa (MRV) A visa or, where appropriate, an entry clearance (hereinafter collectively referred to as visas) conforming to the specifications contained herein, formulated to improve facilitation and enhance security for the visa holder.
+(6) EF.COM and EF.SOD Logical travel Data stored according to the Logical Data Structure as specified by ICAO document in the contactless integrated circuit including (but not limited to) (1) data contained in the machine-readable zone (mandatory), (2) digitized photographic image (mandatory) and (3) fingerprint image(s) and/or iris image(s) (optional).
+Machine Readable Official document issued by a State or Organization which is used by the Travel Document holder for international travel (e.g. passport, visa, official document of (MRTD) identity) and which contains mandatory visual (eye readable) data and a separate mandatory data summary, intended for global use, reflecting essential data elements capable of being machine read.
+Machine Readable Visa A visa or, where appropriate, an entry clearance (hereinafter collectively (MRV) referred to as visas) conforming to the specifications contained herein, formulated to improve facilitation and enhance security for the visa holder.
 Contains mandatory visual (eye readable) data and a separate mandatory data summary capable of being machine read.
-The MRV is normally a label which is attached to a visa page in a passport.
-Machine Readable Zone (MRZ) Fixed dimensional area located on the front of the MRTD or MRP Data Page or, in the case of the TD1, the back of the MRTD, containing mandatory and optional data for machine reading using OCR methods.
-Machine-verifiable biometrics feature A unique physical personal identification feature (e.g. an iris pattern, fingerprint or facial characteristics) stored on a travel document in a form that can be read and verified by machine.
+The MRV is Machine Readable normally a label which is attached to a visa page in a passport.
+Fixed dimensional area located on the front of the MRTD or MRP Data Zone (MRZ) Page or, in the case of the TD1, the back of the MRTD, containing mandatory and optional data for machine reading using OCR methods.
+Machine-verifiable A unique physical personal identification feature (e.g. an iris pattern, biometrics feature fingerprint or facial characteristics) stored on a travel document in a form biometries readure that can be read and verified by machine.
 MRTD application Non-executable data defining the functionality of the operating system on the IC as the MRTD's chip.
-It includes - the file structure implementing the LDS
+It includes - the file structure implementing the LDS - the definition of the User Data, but does not include the User Data itself (i.e. content of EF.DG1 to EF.DG14, EF.DG 16, EF.COM and EF.SOD) and - the TSF Data including the definition the authentication data but except the authentication data itself.
+MRTD Basic Access Mutual authentication protocol followed by secure messaging between the Control inspection system and the MRTD's chip based on MRZ information as key seed and access condition to data stored on MRTD's chip according to LDS.
+MRTD holder The rightful holder of the MRTD for whom the issuing State or Organization personalized the MRTD.
+MRTD's Chip A contactless integrated circuit chip complying with ISO/IEC 14443 and programmed according to the Logical Data Structure as specified by ICAOT.